 At Tortuga, we want to do things well or not at all.
 International customers account for a small percentage of our sales but a significant portion of problems, including surprise customs fees and lost or late packages.
 These customers are rightfully annoyed by extra costs and longer shipping times.

 We aren’t doing right by you at the moment.
 Our solution is to stop shipping internationally in the short-term until we can provide an experience equal to the one that we can provide to Americans right now.

 I understand if this decision is frustrating.
 It’s frustrating for us too, but we have to do what’s best for customers in the long run.

-Monday, December 31, 2018 will be our last day shipping internationally for now.
-If you need to place an order, please do so by then.
+Monday, December 31, 2018 was our last day shipping internationally for now.
 After that date, you will need to use a freight forwarder to ship Tortuga products internationally.

 I apologize for the short-term inconvenience.
 If you have any questions, please don’t hesitate to contact us.
 We look forward to re-launching internationally and to showing you the level of service that we’re capable of.